June 25, 2013 | by stephanie

 To make earrings, simply find two small pieces that are roughly the same size and glue a stud backing on one side of the glass.
 If you like your earrings to dangle a bit more, glue a jump ring to the top of the glass with E-6000 and attach a French earring wire hook.

 Now, who else is really ready for a trip to the beach?

-[Photos by Studio DIY for The Sweetest Occasion.]
+[Photos by Henry Happened for The Sweetest Occasion.]